giordi91/giordi91.github.io/content/post/gammaTextures.md

 		right-image="/images/08_gamma/armorColor.jpg" />
 </div>

+<br><br>

-Now, keep in mind you would have the same issue with every color that you might pick at screen, from a color picker widget for example, you are picking a color which is gamma corrected, so you might want to linearize it when you set it on the shader.
+Now, keep in mind you would have the same issue with every color that you might pick from the screen, from a color picker widget for example(color wheel to change light color).
+When you do so, you are picking a color which is gamma corrected, so you might want to linearize before passing it to the shader.

-If you are curious in how you can make sure your texture gets gamma corrected is faitly simple, the first way is to correct your texture and save them in linear, linaerize them at runtime and or use a gamma texture format and let the hardware convert to linear when you smaple the texture.
+If you are curious in how you can make sure your texture gets gamma corrected is fairly simple, the first way is to correct your texture and save them in linear, linearize them at runtime and or use a gamma texture format and let the hardware convert to linear when you sample the texture.

-In my engigine I spend already way to much time reading resources in an not optimal way, so I decided to not add an extra linearization pass on top of it, and went with the easy way to set a gamma corrected format, I just had to change my texutre description format from:
+In my engine I spend already way to much time reading resources in an non-optimal way, so I decided to not add an extra linearizion pass on top of it, and went with the easy way to set a gamma corrected format, I just had to change my texture description format from:

 ```c++
 DXGI_FORMAT_R8G8B8A8_UNORM;